cerb/cerb.github.io/_guides/integrations/google/gmail.md

 ---
 title: Integrate with Gmail
-excerpt: A step-by-step guide for integrating Cerb and Gmail.
+excerpt: This page provides a comprehensive guide on integrating Cerb with Gmail by configuring Google APIs and setting up Cerb.
 summary: This page provides a comprehensive guide on integrating Cerb with Gmail by configuring Google APIs and setting up Cerb.
 It details the steps to create a new project in Google Cloud, configure the OAuth consent screen, enable the Gmail API,